Britney Spears biography

-Singer, songwriter, actress.
-Born on December 2, 1981, in Kentwood, Louisiana.
+Singer, songwriter and actress Britney Jean Spears was born on December 2, 1981, in Kentwood, Louisiana.
 For more than a decade, Britney Spears has been one of the most successful—and sometimes controversial—solo acts in popular music.
 For a time, however, she was better known for her personal struggles.
 Spears launched her latest comeback in 2008, releasing a new album and setting out on a world tour.

 The middle of the three children, Spears developed an interest in performing at a young age.
 "Ever since I was 7 or 8 years old, my mom would have company over, and I was always performing for everybody in front of the TV. . .Even when I went to school, I was always the weird child; I would go outside and instead of playing, I wanted to have 'Star Search' competitions," Spears told Hollywood Reporter.

 When she was 8 years old, she auditioned for a spot on the Disney Channel's The New Mickey Mouse Club.
 Spears did not get the part, but she did eventually achieve one childhood dream: showcasing her vocal talents on the popular entertainment competition Star Search in 1992.